humlab/digi_diggie/LINKED-DATABASE.md

 2. **Start the Import/Link Process**
    - Go to the "External Data" tab in the ribbon
+   - Click "New Data Source"
+   - Select "From other sources"
-   - In the "Import & Link" group, click "ODBC Database"
+   - Select "ODBC Database"
    - Select "Link to the data source by creating a linked table"
    - Click "OK"